metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 take a look there for examples.

-Pester is preferred method to write tests, however some test cases need other ways around, or more customized setup.
+Pester is preferred method to write tests, however some test cases need other ways around, or more customized setup, for example sometimes you want to see the representation of errors.

-There is a module called `Ruleset.Test`, which is customized for this project.\
+There is a module called `Ruleset.Test`, which is customized for this repository, the reason why pester isn't used as much is that I just didn't have enough time and will to learn it.

 Tests must pass both Desktop and Core editions of PowerShell on multiple Windows editions to be successful.

+To test code on different OS editions you should use Hyper-V and set up virtual machines, to help you initialize environment on target VM there is a script `Initialize-Development.ps1` which will set up git, similarly you would run `Initialize-Project` afterwards to finish setting up environment.

 A hint to quickly run any function from any module in this repository is to run following command in ex. integrated terminal in VSCode (assuming PowerShell prompt is at project root):